 The Fiat Panda 4x4 has distilled four-wheel drive flavour packed into it like an SUV stock cube.
-It has a cabin full of infectious charm and covered in facsimiles of the Panda’s trademark ‘squircle’ design motif.
+The little Fiat has a cabin full of infectious charm and covered in facsimiles of the Panda’s trademark ‘squircle’ design motif.

 The round-cornered squares are all over the place: on the instruments, the steering wheel boss, the speaker grilles, the HVAC controls.
 They’re a cute point of difference of just the sort that a small car needs in order to worm its way into your affections.